10bhanugupta/Events/README.md

   18. Selected Group Size
     1. 1
     2. 0
+3. Clicked >>3 buttons ?? <<
+4. Clicked Reviews
+5. Clicked Show Inclusions
+6. Clicked show more (OverView)
+7. Clicked show more (Itinerary)
+8. Clicked photo
+  1. Number of Photos Viewed
+9. Clicked more photos
+  1. Number of photos Viewed
+10. Clicked FAQs

+## List of Events on the Header

+## List of Events on the Footer

+**Heavy Doubts**
+1. Why are Download Apps buttons at the bottom of the tour details page?
+2.
 **Assumptions:**
 1. *On one device, user always uses the same OS and browser*
 2. *One device has only one OS*